singularityhub/singularity-hpc/paper/paper.md

 a subset of environment variables to change behavior.
-Since Singularity tends to be seamless with the host environment, common filesystem locations such as temporary locations, the user's home directory, and other work locations are automatically bound to the container, and arguments or options can easily be provided to the container.
+Since Singularity tends to be seamless with the host environment, common filesystem locations such as temporary locations, the user's home directory, and other work locations are automatically bound to the container, and arguments or options are passed to the different alias entrypoints.
 The administrator can easily provide an example of loading and running this command as an interactive job, and then connecting to the exposed ports.

 The above discussion only covers two of the over 160 containers that have been carefully crafted for ease of use.
 The open source, collaborative nature of this registry is discussed next.